 Ocularis PS Video Management Software Overview

-Ocularis PS is video management software designed for small IP camera systems with 25 cameras or less, but it can be scaled to support more cameras.
+Ocularis PS is a video management software designed for small IP camera systems with 25 cameras or less, but it can be scaled to support more cameras.
 This video recording software is a very economical way to provide a surveillance system at a single site.
-This has been replaced by Ocularis 5.2 Pro.
+This has been replaced by Ocularis 6 Pro.
+For more about Ocularis, look at the Ocularis Overview.

 It can be integrated with IP door access control systems.